 Editor’s Choice: Coal vs Solar Power: Which is Better?

-The very next one in my list of top 6 exothermic reaction examples is the process of condensation.
-No wonder you would be thinking how?
+The very next one in my list of exclusive exothermic reaction examples is the process of condensation.
+No wonder you would be thinking how.
 Okay, let me explain how…!!!

 A typical example of condensation would be that water vapor rises and condenses as clouds.
 Condensation is a type of phase transition during which a substance changes from its gaseous state to its liquid state.